Territorial Skills Competition

 Post-Secondary competitors must meet the following criteria in the current school year and may be asked to provide proof of any points listed below:

-• Be enrolled in a college to training institution OR be a registered apprentice with the Yukon Government.
+• Be enrolled in a college to training institution OR be a registered apprentice with a provincial or territorial apprenticeship authority.

 • The competitor cannot be a certified journey-person in the trade in which they are competing in.